Module Catalogues

 Aims and Fit of Module

-The aim of this module is to train students on the principles of software architectures based on distributed computing technology, the design of complex applications and the deployment techniques.
-This ranges from the conventional techniques such as Java RMI to the web-based middleware techniques such as web services.
-The module will equip the students with experience and skills of applying these techniques to distributed systems.
+The aim of this module is to train students on the principles of software architectures based on distributed computing technologies, design of complex applications and deployment techniques.
+This ranges from conventional techniques such as Java RMI to Web-based middleware techniques such as Web services, and enterprise computing technologies.
+The module equips students with experiences and skills of applying these techniques to complex distributed system development.
+It enables students to understand the influence of artificial intelligence techniques and evaluate their environmental and societal impact on the solutions to sophisticated distributed systems.
+It is a compulsory module for MSc Applied Informatics and MSc Financial Computing.

 Learning outcomes

-A. Acquire an in-depth knowledge of software architectures for complex applications; B. Effectively design and implement a distributed computing system to specifications in a creative and consistent manner; C. Critically evaluate distributed systems using relevant technologies; D. Critically analyse the practical and theoretical problems which exist in distributed computing systems.
-E. Understand and participate in the legal, social, ethical and professional framework in the development of distributed systems.
+A. Understand and design architectures for complex distributed software systems; B. Effectively design and implement a distributed computing system to specifications in a creative and consistent manner; C. Critically evaluate distributed systems using relevant technologies; D. Critically analyse the practical and theoretical problems which exist in distributed computing systems; E. Participate in the legal, social, ethical and professional framework in the development of distributed systems; F. Analyse the influence of artificial intelligence techniques and evaluate their environmental and societal impact on the solutions to sophisticated distributed systems, and minimise adverse impacts.

 Method of teaching and learning